 7.1 The school is allocated finding for pupils with SEND

-7.2 The Local Authority makes funding available to the school to support the pupils who are the subject of statements/ECHPs under the terms of the 1996 Education Act.
-This is converted into:
+7.2 The Local Authority makes funding available to the school to support the pupils who are the subject of statements/ECHPs under the terms of the 1996 Act.

 Parents will always be informed when an external agency becomes involved with their child.